 Always stop immediately before making a turn.
 Executing a turn without stopping is a sure way to stun a pedestrian who is counting on a stop first.
 Moreover, there are instances where there is limited visibility in an intersection and the driver will not see a pedestrian walking across the street.
 Corners are often obscured by vegetation or structures that can hide those walking.

 Walking Along a Narrow Road

 There are roads that have little or no shoulder; these are tragedies waiting to happen when pedestrians are present.
-Drivers must be always mindful on these roads and not looking at cell phones, eating, or engaged in another activity.
+Drivers must be always mindful on these roads and not looking at cell phones, eating, or engaged in other activities.
 With no shoulder, there is no room for error.
-Drifting into the edge of the road can cause a serious accident.
+Drifting onto the edge of the road can cause a serious accident.
 Pedestrians should walk against traffic when on these types of roads.

 A growing problem among drivers, walkers, and bicyclists, distracted driving is known to cause more accidents today than ever.
 Studies have found those using cell phones while driving are more impaired than some drivers are after consuming alcohol.
 Many states are considering distracted driver laws to protect more pedestrians, drivers, and bicyclists on the roads.
 Remain alert and focused while walking, bicycling, and driving.

 There are no excuses for impairment caused by alcohol when it comes to pedestrian accidents resulting from DUIs.
 The National Highway Safety Administration reports that upwards of 15% of pedestrian accidents in the U.S. are caused by people driving while under the influence of alcohol or another controlled substance.